Vaei/VGImplementation/README.md

 > <br>This is intended to provide a common implementation of Vigil and Grasp to to accelerate the setup process

 > [!TIP]
-> You don't need to retain this plugin if you copy the classes and content out and the guide will tell you to do this (but its optional)
+> You don't need to retain this plugin if you copy the classes and content out
+> <br>The guide will tell you to do this, but its optional

 This implementation features a UI with interaction prompt, as well as highlights for nearby interactables, and demo interactables, as well as custom Grasp Data extended with custom interaction text and description text.